Because parfor-loops

 suppose you use a nonindexed variable inside the loop, or a variable

-whose indexing does not depend on the loop variable i
+whose indexing does not depend on the loop variable i.

-Try these examples and notice the values of d
+Try these examples and notice the values of d and i afterward:

-and i
+i =

-clear A d = 0; i = 0; for i = 1:4 d = i*2; A(i) = d; end A d i A = 2 4 6 8 d = 8 i = 4 | clear A d = 0; i = 0; parfor i = 1:4 d = i*2; A(i) = d; end A d i A = 2 4 6 8 d = 0 i = 0 |
+4 | clear A d = 0; i = 0; parfor i = 1:4 d = i*2; A(i) = d; end A d i A =

 Although the elements

-come out the same in both of these examples,
+of A come out the same in both of these examples,

-the value of d
+the value of d does not.
+In the for-loop

-above on the left, the iterations execute in sequence, so afterward d
+above on the left, the iterations execute in sequence, so afterward d has

 on the right, the iterations execute in parallel, not in sequence,

-so it would be impossible to assign d
+so it would be impossible to assign d a definitive

 value at the end of the loop.
-This also applies to the loop variable, i
+This also applies to the loop variable, i.

--loop behavior is defined so that
+Therefore, parfor-loop behavior is defined so that

-it does not affect the values d
+it does not affect the values d and i outside

 the loop at all, and their values remain the same before and after

 the loop.
-So, a parfor
+So, a parfor-loop requires that each

 iteration be independent of the other iterations, and that all code

--loop not depend on the
+that follows the parfor-loop not depend on the

 loop iteration sequence.